aiven/aiven-docs/docs/products/kafka/howto/kafka-klaw.md

 #### Connect using SSL protocol

-To use SSL as the authentication protocol to connect the Apache Kafka® cluster to Klaw, you need to perform the following steps:
+To use SSL as the authentication protocol to connect the Apache Kafka® cluster to Klaw:

 ##### Retrieve SSL certificate files

-You need to retrieve the Aiven for Apache Kafka SSL certificate files.
+Retrieve the Aiven for Apache Kafka SSL certificate files.
 Aiven for Apache Kafka® by default enables TLS security.
 Download the certificates from the service overview page in the Aiven console or via the